mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Speaker, Wireless Data Link

 Lab Control Robot, Basic
-The basic Lab Control Robot is a small box, table- mounted or installed in a larger control panel.
+The basic Lab Control Robot is a small box, table-mounted or installed in a larger control panel.
 Its Advanced robotic brain allows control of a single drone, usually for testing of drones and robots equipped with a drone interface.
 The robot’s brain has the capacity